 Yunina Barbour-Payne is a scholar, artist and educator from Louisville, KY, currently residing in Houston, TX.
 She yields a passion for the arts and social justice in its variety of forms.

 As a performing artist, Yunina is a playwright, director and actress.
-Her recent work, Time and Time again, highlights violent injustice against youth sparking the Black Lives Matter movement.
-Another work, A Star is Bourne, co- authored with Brandon Delagraentis is a musical that follows the history of talented people of color over time.
-Her One woman show Precious Memories focuses on embodied performances and personal expressions of survival among African American women in Appalachia.
+Her recent works involve topics such as violent injustice against youth sparking the Black Lives Matter movement, individual histories of talented people of color over time and embodied performances and personal expressions of survival among African American women in Appalachia.

 As an Affrilachian scholar/artist she has performed historical interpretations of significant figures regionally in Kentucky, Ohio, Virginia and Texas.
 Barbour-Payne’s performances can be found at the Museum of Blacksburg Odd Fellows Hall and have been presented at the National Underground Railroad Freedom Center in Cincinnati, Ohio.

 As a scholar/artist, Yunina embraces the intersectionality of her identity as a scholar/artist and educator and that interrelationship is evident in all the work she directs and produces.
 Yunina’s scholarship is interdisciplinary and involves Africana studies, Appalachian studies, folklore, art for social justice and performance.

 Head shot: Yunina Barbour-Payne